 1. Understanding the problem

 The first important thing is to make sure I know everything about the problem and understand it.
-This will be the main point of choosing the right solution for addressing the issue.
+This will be the main point in choosing the right solution for addressing the issue.

 2. What caused the problem